fumes/fumes.jekyll/_posts/2014-05-02-thinking-out-of-the-box.markdown

 Pranav Mistry is a real source of inspirations for his "Thinking out of the box".

 Inventor of SixthSense, Pranav Mistry, here at TedIndia demos several tools that help the physical world interact with the world of data.
-He works at MIT and published SixthSense as <a target="_blank" title="open source code sixthsense" href="https://code.google.com/p/sixthsense/">open source</a>.
-In 2014 after 12 million views on <a target="_blank" title="TED Ideas worth spreading" href="http://www.ted.com">Ted</a> and 5 years online, this speech still sounds pretty incredible, check it out...
+He works at MIT and published SixthSense as <a title="open source code sixthsense" href="https://code.google.com/p/sixthsense/">open source</a>.
+In 2014 after 12 million views on <a title="TED Ideas worth spreading" href="http://www.ted.com">Ted</a> and 5 years online, this speech still sounds pretty incredible, check it out...

-{% video //embed.ted.com/talks/lang/id/pranav_mistry_the_thrilling_potential_of_sixthsense_technology.html width=740 height=416 %}
+{% include video.html url="https://embed.ted.com/talks/lang/id/pranav_mistry_the_thrilling_potential_of_sixthsense_technology.html" width="740" height="416" %}

 Subtitles available in 41 languages, start the video and change language in the bottom right corner.

-• _Why you should listen_
+_Why you should listen_

 Pranav Mistry is a PhD student in the Fluid Interfaces Group at MIT's Media Lab.
 Before his studies at MIT, he worked with Microsoft as a UX researcher; he's a graduate of IIT.
 Mistry is passionate about integrating the digital informational experience with our real-world interactions.

 Some previous projects from Mistry's work at MIT includes intelligent sticky notes, Quickies, that can be searched and can send reminders; a pen that draws in 3D; and TaPuMa, a tangible public map that can act as Google of physical world.
 His research interests also include Gestural and Tangible Interaction, Ubiquitous Computing, AI, Machine Vision, Collective Intelligence and Robotics.

-• _Excerpt from Ted's transcript_
+_Excerpt from Ted's transcript_

 Chris Anderson